please see above.

 - In vitro modelling of endothelial angiogenesis.

 - Confocal imaging of junctional proteins.

-- Tissue culture of primary and immortalised human endothelial, endothelial progenitor and epithelial cells.
+- Tissue culture of primary human endothelial cells, mesenchymal stem cells, endothelial progenitor and epithelial cells.

 - Immunocytochemistry, Immunoblotting, electron microscopy,real time imaging.

-- Mathematical Modelling of Flow in the human placenta
+- Mathematical Modeling of Flow, venous return and oxygenation in the human placenta (Welcome-Leap

 - Vascular dysfunction in the human diabetic placenta: molecular mechanisms behind angiogenesis, permeability changes and inflammation.